Vinz2008/C./README.md

 - [ ] Maybe replace entirely/make it possible to replace the build.toml with a build.cpoint (see jai lang)
 - [ ] Implement Structures of Arrays
 - [ ] Create an android app which includes the compiler and a code editor
+- [ ] Fix statically link the bindgen exe
+- [ ] Add the scripts to build the static LLVM in a different git repo
+- [ ] Work on statically linking llvm dependencies when the compiler is built statically

 ## Benchmarks compared to other languages